gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    2<sup>14</sup> bytes due to implementation choice, in such case maximum record size MUST be negotiated according to
    {{RFC8449}}.
-The negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.
+The negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the SCTP Association lifetime.

    The sequence of DTLS records is then fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
 These changes ensure that